 Companies which are ‘design-led’ have been proven to outperform the competition.
 Just take a look at this graph by Design Management Institute:

 Besides, design is never a stand-alone discipline and comes in a bundle with user experience.
-Good design is characterized by buttery smooth experience, and just what exactly does design thinking help you do?
+Good design is characterized by a buttery smooth experience, and just what exactly does Design Thinking help you do?
 You guessed it.

 ‘Norman Door’ is a figurative term for any product that is cumbersome to use and was designed poorly.
 A Norman Door has a handle that you can grab, so you think that you need to pull it.
 But when you pull you realize it’s actually a push.
 While logically thinking, placing a handle on the door is perfectly normal, in the world of real people and real experiences, the handle is obsolete and confuses the user.